SidKwok/template-rwb/README.md

 ### Hot-Reload

-We uses [react-hot-loader v3](https://github.com/gaearon/react-hot-loader/tree/next) to tweak React components, even for Redux!
+We use [react-hot-loader v3](https://github.com/gaearon/react-hot-loader/tree/next) to tweak React components, even for Redux!
 Have fun!

 ### ESlint